-I remain grateful to both the Provincial Government of Sindh and the Federal Government of Pakistan for their continuing support for the Block VI project, which we strongly believe will produce cheaper abundant power and become an important feedstock for Pakistan's agriculture sector in the future.
+I remain grateful to the Government of Pakistan for its continuing support for the Block VI project, which we strongly believe will produce cheaper abundant power and become an important feedstock for Pakistan's agriculture sector in the future.
+I am also indebted to many mining professionals in WA for their dedication and efficient work on the ground.
+We would be unable to develop these projects without their commitment to our success.
+I would also like to express my gratitude to all those who support Oracle in the UK, and help us to manage regulatory affairs, public relations, accounting compliance, brokerage and market trading.